Randal Grichuk Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.47 team ERA that ranks 21st across all league pitching staffs.
+- The Tigers have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.